Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test8_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 4/5
+### Fake Clues: 5/5
-**Very Good - Exceeds expectations**
+**Excellent - Outstanding**

-Clearly points to Dance with mentions of 'artistic expression', 'movement to music', and 'theaters'.
-Avoids mentioning any aspects related to Sport.
-Believable and effective misdirection.
+The clues clearly point to literature and music, which are not the correct answer, providing effective misdirection.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices